johnshearing/PrivateKeyVault/README.md

 [and here](https://github.com/johnshearing/MyEtherWalletOffline/blob/master/Creating%20a%20Local%20BlockChain.md)

 ### Appendix

+#### Commands for Working With Video at the Terminal
+Record a video:
+`raspivid -t 30000 -w 640 -h 480 -fps 25 -b 1200000 -p 0,0,640,480 -o pivideo.h264`
+The -t 30000 in the line above makes the recording process last for 30 seconds.

+Stop the recording process with the following command:
+`pkill raspivid`

+Convert the video to mp4 format:
+`MP4Box -add pivideo.h264 pivideo.mp4`

+Play back the video:
+`omxplayer pivideo.mp4`

+If you want to look at a png file:
+`eog gem4.png`

+Check if two files are the same:
+`diff -s /home/pi/test/my_file.txt /home/pi/test/my_other_file.txt`

 #### Often Used Github Commands
 [This Video Tutorial series gets you up and running on GitHub quickly.](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV&index=1)